< Go to Insulated Jackets - Men's

-The Hooded Compressor is a good mid-weight synthetic insulated jacket. in this review it is best compared to the Arcteryx Atom SV and the Rab Generator Alpine.
-For around town use we preferred the Atom SV, and for ice and alpine climbing we prefer the Generator Alpine.
+The Hooded Compressor is a good mid-weight synthetic insulated jacket.
+In this review it is best compared to the Arc'teryx Atom AR Hoody.
+For around town use we preferred the Atom AR.
 The Hooded Compressor however, is a nicely featured jacket for those looking for something warmer than the standard lightweight synthetic layer.

 OutdoorGearLab Editors' Hands-on Review

-The hood of the Compressor is much tighter fitting compared to the Generator Alpine and Atom SV. when used over a helmet it feels restrictive and covers the face only when your chin is tucked to your chest.
+The hood of the Compressor is much tighter fitting compared Atom AR. when used over a helmet it feels restrictive and covers the face only when your chin is tucked to your chest.
 We found this hood fit to be a big drawback.

 We have to admit that we're rather thrown off by the fact that this jacket is called the "Compressor" and it does not stuff into itself.
 It squishes down relatively small, but you could not bring it along on a long rock climbing route very easily unless you climbed with a pack.
 Overall hover, the Compressor is a very light - only 17oz.